Israel-Hamas war latest: Palestinians killed in West Bank as world leaders try to avoid regional war

-Five Palestinians were killed, including four teenagers, and another seven were wounded by Israeli fire during military raids in the occupied West Bank, Palestinian officials said Tuesday, as world leaders try to stop tensions in the Middle East from boiling over into a regional war.
+Israeli fire during military raids in the occupied West Bank killed 10 Palestinians, including four teenagers, and wounded another 10, Palestinian officials said Tuesday, as world leaders try to stop tensions in the Middle East from boiling over into a regional war.

-The Lebanese militant group Hezbollah said it launched a drone attack early Monday on northern Israel that the Israeli military said wounded two Israeli troops.
-The violence came amid fears of an all-out regional war following the previous week's killings of a senior Hezbollah commander in Lebanon and Hamas' top political leader in Iran.

 Here’s the latest: